prikhi/AcornAccounting/docs/source/specs/design/screens.rst

     :width: 700px
     :align: center

-    A Sample Account History Page.
+    A Sample Account History Page showing the Balances of the 2 Asset/Liability/Equity Accounts that existed in the 2012 Fiscal Year.
+    Clicking the Profit & Loss tab would display the Net Changes of all other Account types.

 .. _Journal Entry Detail Pages Design: